oferwald/transposh/readme.txt

 * Support for any language - including RTL/LTR layouts
 * Unique drag/drop interface for choosing viewable/translatable languages
-* Multiple selection for widget appearances - with pluggable widgets
+* Multiple options for widget appearances - with pluggable widgets and multiple instances
 * Translation of external plugins without a need for .po/.mo files
 * Automatic translation mode for all content (including comments!)
 * Use either Google Translate,MS Translate or Apertium backends - 65 languages supported!